 This 2007 Stephen King adaptation just turned 15, and remains a singular example of situational horror.
-It's got monsters, madness and gore, but all anyone seems to remember is the legendarily bleak ending, which writerdirector Frank Darabont is still having to defend.
+It's got monsters, madness and gore, but all anyone seems to remember is the legendarily bleak ending, which writer-director Frank Darabont is still having to defend.
 Think of it as the antithesis of Darabont's earlier, and far less controversial, SHAWSHANK REDEMPTION, with THE MIST standing as one of the feel-bad films of its decade, if not the century.
-FILM one of his first-ever films: emotionally remote and burdened with an oftimpenetrable accent.
-CRACKLE The System of Doctor Tarr and Professor Fether."
-Moctezuma is best known as the producer of Alejandro Jodorowsky's FANDO & LIS, and in DR.
+FILM one of his first-ever films: emotionally remote and burdened with an oft-impenetrable accent.
+CRACKLE accent.